dijkstrar/Monopoly-Simulation/README.md

 The programme simulates a number of throws for two dice.
 For all throws the number of passages for each spot will be recorded In the end the percentage of time spent on a spot will be displayed on the board.
+This will enable players to select properties on which players will land relatively more; making winning monopoly more easy :)

 The output can look like the following:
 ![alt text](<simulation.png>)